17 Bible Verses About Bad Friends & Negative Influence

 A bad friend displays character traits such as insensitivity and taking your forgiveness for granted.
 Instead of being sensitive to your needs and not trying to hurt you repeatedly this individual would prefer to abuse your love.

-Proverbs 17:9 noted that this behavior may cause the bond friends share to be broken.
+Proverbs 17:9 notes that this behavior may cause the bond friends share to be broken.
 It states, “Whoever would foster love covers over an offense, but whoever repeats the matter separates close friends”.

 Hot-temperedness, immorality, and a wavering character are some signs that tell you someone is a bad friend.
 Let’s take a look at these friendship Bible verses for a better understanding.